 National studies show that 1 in 3 adults have prediabetes and only 1 in 10 are aware of the diagnosis.
 Since 1997 the ADA has recognized the existence of levels of glucose elevation that are out of the normal range, but not yet at levels diagnostic for diabetes.
 These individual are at increased risk for the same target organ damage as those clinically diagnosed with diabetes.
 In contrast to newer guidelines that support use of the A1c in diagnosing diabetes, the newest American Association of Clinical Endocrinologists (AACE, 2016) recommend continued use of fasting plasma glucose or the 2-hour OGG to make the diagnosis of prediabetes.
-Newer ADA guidelines recognize A1c levels between 5.7% and 6.4% as being consistent with the diagnosis of prediabetes at least every three years:
+Newer ADA guidelines recognize A1c levels between 5.7% and 6.4% as being consistent with the diagnosis of prediabetes.
+Various professional groups recommend that the following people be screened for prediabetes at least every three years: